Best Ring Light of 2021

 Durability is a difficult metric to measure because there's no way to figure out how long a product might last without literally using it for years.
-That said, we spent time setting up and breaking down each light repeatedly to identify any weak spots they might have and supplemented our own assessments by reading reviews to see if there were any common problems.
+That said, we spent time setting up and breaking down each light repeatedly to identify any weak spots they might have and supplemented our own assessments by reading user reviews to see if there were any common problems.
 We also weren't overly gentle with any of the lights, making sure to put them through all the paces that a busy videographer or photographer might.

-We hope this intensive breakdown gives you a better idea of which lighting setup meets your needs, no matter if you're looking for the best for studio use or the most portable light.
+We hope this intensive breakdown gives you a better idea of which lighting setup meets your needs, no matter if you're looking for the best ring light for studio use or the most portable option.

 — Richard Forbes